-Jury selection resumes in trial of longtime Trump adviser Roger Stone
+Jury selected for longtime Trump adviser Roger Stone's trial

 The 67-year-old veteran Republican political operative - a self-described “dirty trickster” and “agent provocateur” - has pleaded not guilty to charges of obstructing justice, witness tampering and lying to the U.S. House of Representatives Intelligence Committee.
 Stone has been a friend and ally of Trump for some 40 years.

-Opening statements by prosecutors and Stone’s lawyers in the trial could come as soon as Wednesday afternoon.
-A 12-member jury is being selected, with U.S. District Court Judge Amy Berman Jackson presiding.
-By the end of the day on Tuesday, the pool of jurors had been narrowed down from 82 to 34 people.
+Opening statements by prosecutors and Stone’s lawyers in the trial could come as soon as Wednesday afternoon, with U.S. District Court Judge Amy Berman Jackson presiding.
+A jury of 12 people and two alternates was picked.

 Many of the prospective jurors who were questioned by the judge, prosecutors and defense lawyers during the selection process on Tuesday expressed dislike for Trump - not surprising given that more than 90 percent of voters in the U.S. capital cast their ballots for Democrat Hillary Clinton in 2016.